 There is no standard format for the identifier part.

-There is no standard format for caveats in Macaroons, so Identity Cloud has adopted a JSON-based syntax that mirrors the existing JWT-based token restrictions:
+There is no standard format for caveats in macaroons, so AM has adopted a JSON-based syntax that mirrors the existing JWT-based token restrictions:

 Restricts the scope of the token.
 The returned scope will be the intersection of the original token scope and any

 Restricts the expiry time of the token.
 The effective expiry time is the minimum of the original expiry time and any expiry caveats added to the token.
 If you have appended more than one